dhairya-0209/smart-player-tracker/README.md

 This project wasn’t just about code.
 It was about resilience.

-Started at 🕛 12 PM sharp, just an idea and a .pt file.
+🕛 Started at 12 PM sharp, with just an idea and a .pt file.

 Faced:

-DLL errors
+❌ DLL errors

-Path errors
+❌ Path errors

-YOLO loading issues
+❌ YOLO model loading failures

-0-byte video generation
+❌ 0-byte .mp4 videos

-Frame failures
+❌ Frame read errors

-Deep SORT mismatches
+❌ Deep SORT mismatches

-Non-playable .mp4 files
+❌ NoneType object failures

+❌ Files not refreshing in VS Code

+🧠 Spent hours investigating:

+Why is the output video empty?

+Why is nothing displaying on screen?

-🧠 Spent hours figuring out: Why video isn’t saving?
-Why is model not loading?
+Why is YOLO not detecting anything?

-🔧 Even wrote dummy video generators to test OpenCV
+🛠️ I even wrote dummy video scripts to test OpenCV's VideoWriter manually.

-📼 Used VS Code extensions, system drag-and-drop, and file system checkers
+🔄 Moved files across folders, used VS Code drag-and-drop, checked paths line-by-line.

+⚙️ Ran yolo predict to verify model behavior.

+And finally...

-💪 From frustration to solution, the video finally ran at 11:57 PM — 12 hours later.
+🎉 The video played successfully at 11:57 PM — 12 hours of complete hustle.

-💡 This wasn’t just a project.
-This was a one-day bootcamp on computer vision + debugging.

----

 ❤️ A Special Note

-This project represents a full day of relentless problem-solving.
-From path bugs, corrupt videos, black screen outputs, NoneType errors, and YOLO quirks — each issue was solved with patience and resolve.
+This wasn’t just a project.
+This was a one-day bootcamp in Computer Vision, Debugging, and Determination.

+From broken paths and corrupt videos
-🧑‍💻 From 12 PM to 12 AM, this became more than a submission — it became a testament of never giving up.
+To finally watching the player tracking happen live on screen, This became more than a submission —

----
+It became a personal milestone.

+🧑‍💻 Built by Dhairya Bhatia — fueled by coffee, curiosity, and commitment.